 Mat and apparatus pilates can be adapted to suit different levels of fitness and ability.
 However, if you cannot lie down on a mat for whatever reason, the apparatus can provide alternative ways to exercise.

 Pilates can be taught on a 1-to-1 or group basis.
 If you have a health condition that may require close attention, check with the pilates teacher that their class is suitable.
 Classes using apparatus offer a higher level of individual attention, but they're usually more expensive.

 Choosing a pilates class

 Pilates can be taught in a dedicated pilates studio with apparatus, or in an open area with mats and small equipment.
-Both mat and apparatus pilates can be taught privately or in small groups, with most classes lasting 60 minutes.
+Both mat and apparatus pilates can be taught privately or in small groups, with most classes lasting 45 minutes to an hour.

 Ideally, apparatus classes should be taught on a 1-to-1 basis and around a maximum of 12 for mat work, to ensure personal attention can be provided.
-Group apparatus classes are popular, but a degree of experience in using the apparatus is advisable before joining a group class.
+Some experience in using the apparatus is advisable before joining a group apparatus class.

 When choosing a pilates teacher, you should consider their experience and the quality of their training, as well as personality and rapport.

 Page last reviewed: 26 July 2021